Maskot / Getty Images

 • No annual fee or penalty APR

-• Free monthly credit score report from TransUnion every month
+• Free monthly credit score updates from TransUnion

 • Car rental insurance